Kate Cocks: Early life

 Kate Cocks was born Fanny Kate Boadicea Cock in Moonta, South Australia.
-Her father Anthony was a miner, mine manager, and engineer, and her mother Elizabeth was a school teacher.
-Father Anthony was born in a mining district near Camborne, Cornwall, England, emigrating to the Colony of South Australia, before marrying Elizabeth George from Auburn.
-Cocks was home tutored after the family moved to a farm near Quorn further north in the state.
+Her father Anthony was a miner, mine manager, and engineer, born in a mining district near Camborne, Cornwall, England.
+He emigrated to the Colony of South Australia and married Elizabeth George, a school teacher from Auburn.
+Cocks was home tutored after the family moved to a farm near Quorn, further north in the state.
 She had two brothers, Frank and Wellesley (died 25 February 1931).
 At a time before 1900, the family's last name changed from Cock to Cocks.

 Professional life

 In 1900, Cocks returned to the Yorke Peninsula area to teach at a school in Thomas Plains for a year.
 After this, Cocks moved to the suburbs of Adelaide to teach at the Edwardstown Industrial School (1898-1949) of Edwardstown, which had opened on the site of the former Girls Reformatory on Naldera Street, Edwardstown.
 Cocks served as schoolmistress and sub-matron there.

 In 1903, Cocks joined the State Children's Council, which had been formed in 1886 as part of the Destitute Persons Amendment Act, 1886 as a clerk and in 1906 was appointed the state's first probation officer for juvenile first offenders.

 After 13 years, in 1915, Cocks was transferred from the Children's Welfare Department to the South Australian Police Department, after an approach by then-Chief Secretary A. W. Styles.
 She was formally appointed on 12 November 1915, along with Miss Annie Ross, to commence on 1 December 1915 as South Australia's first woman police constables.
 Responsibilities included female offences around youth sexuality and alcoholism, prostitution, and solicitation.

 Although reported in newspapers at the time as the first female officer in South Australia, Australia, the British Empire, and 'probably in the world', two officers had commenced duty in New South Wales five months earlier in July 1915.

 In 1920 she was appointed 'principal police matron', and in 1924, 'Principal of the Women Police', supporting up twelve female officers by February 1932, the largest number in a force in Australia.
 By June 1934 when announcing her intention to retire, she had fourteen female officers, double that of the next nearest force of NSW.
 She was awarded five honourable mentions by the Commissioner.
 She retired in May 1935 to look after her mother.